-Recall that we are considering the basic modal logic ML and the update logics PAL, APAL, AML, AAML, AUL, AUML, AUML, AAUML, and RML, as shown in Figure 1 on page 6.
-One natural thing to do with such related logics is to compare their power.
+Recall that we are considering the basic modal logic ML and the update logics PAL, APAL, AML, AAML, AUL, AUL, AUML, AAUML, and RML, as shown in Figure 1 on page 6.
+One natural thing to do with such related logics that are all interpreted on a similar class of structures is to compare their power to relate or to distinguish structures from that class.
 The most straightforward way to make such a comparison is to compare their expressivity.

-Formally, a language \mathcal{L}1 is at least as expressive as a language \mathcal{L}2 if for every formula of \mathcal{L}2 there is an equivalent formula of \mathcal{L}1 .
+Formally, given languages $\mathcal{L}1$ and $\mathcal{L}2$ interpreted on certain class of models $\mathcal{M}$ , a language $\mathcal{L}1$ is at least as expressive as a language $\mathcal{L}2$ if for every formula of $\mathcal{L}2$ there is an equivalent formula of $\mathcal{L}1$ .
 Having equal expressivity or higher expressivity (by which we always mean strictly higher expressivity) can be defined from the "at least as expressive" relation in the usual way.
 If neither language is at least as expressive as the other, we say that they are incomparable in expressivity.
+Informally, if $L_1$ and $L_2$ are the logics for languages $\mathcal{L}1$ resp. $\mathcal{L}2$ interpreted on $\mathcal{M}$ , we will also use the terminology for expressivity to compare these logics.

-In [18] that introduced PAL it was shown that PAL is equally expressive as ML (on the class of relational models where all accessibility relations are equivalence relations, but this does not matter for the reduction), and in [5] that introduced AML it was also shown that AML is equally expressive as ML.
+In [22] that introduced PAL it was shown that PAL is equally expressive as ML (on the class S5 of relational models, but this does not matter for the reduction), and in [6] that introduced AML it was also shown that AML is equally expressive as ML.
 It is trivial to show that PAL and AML are at least as expressive as ML, as they extend the logical language.
 That every formula of PAL or AML is equivalent to a formula in ML, was shown by reduction axioms and rules.
-Similarly, AUL [15], AUML [16] and AAML [12] were shown to be equally expressive as ML, and therefore also equally expressive as PAL and AML.
-In [8] it was shown that RML is equally expressive as ML.
-Here, in Theorem 12 in Section 3, we showed that AAUML is also equally expressive as ML.
+Similarly, AUL [20], AUML [21] and AAML [14] were shown to be equally expressive as ML, and therefore also equally expressive as PAL and AML.
+In [9] it was shown that RML is equally expressive as ML.
+Here, in Theorem 15 in Section 3, we showed that AAUML is also equally expressive as ML.

 The two remaining logics are APAL and AAUL.
-The logic APAL was shown to be more expressive than ML in [4] and AAUL was shown to be more expressive than ML in [28], wherein it was also shown that APAL and AAUL are incomparable.
-This means that the expressivity landscape is as shown in Figure 2.
+The logic APAL was shown to be more expressive than ML in [5] and AAUL was shown to be more expressive than ML in [32], wherein it was also shown that APAL and AAUL are incomparable.
+This means that the expressivity landscape is as shown in Figure 4.

-Figure 2: The relative expressivity of the update logics discussed in the paper.
+Figure 4: The relative expressivity of the update logics discussed in the paper.
 Arrows indicate increasing expressivity.
 Absence of arrows indicates incomparable expressivity.